NJR Working Groups

 - To monitor and oversee delivery of this work programme to completion.

-The MDSWG reports to the NJR Executive Committee (NJREC).
-Chair Mr Derek Pegg.
+The MDSWG reports to the Chair of the NJR Data Quality Comittee, currently Mr Derek Pegg.

 - To review and consider:

 - The need to keep the MDS up to date and enable monitoring of changes in practice.